Microcosmos (film)

-Synopsis
+Production

 Microcosmos, unlike a number of other nature documentaries, does not feature narration for most of its runtime, incorporating only two brief passages of narration.
 In the French-language version of the film, these passages are narrated by producer Jacques Perrin, while in the English version, Kristin Scott Thomas serves as narrator.

 Reception

 Critical response

 Roger Ebert gave Microcosmos four out of four stars, calling it "...an amazing film that allows us to peer deeply into the insect world and marvel at creatures we casually condemn to squishing."
 Janet Maslin of The New York Times wrote that "this quick, captivating film offers a taste of the exotic to viewers of any stripe (or spot).
 And it's a breathtaking reminder that Mother Nature remains the greatest special effects wizard of all."

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 33 critics, with an average rating of 8.4/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 34 critics, with an average rating of 8.4/10.
+Metacritic assigned the film a weighted average score of 87 out of 100, based on 26 critics, indicating "universal acclaim".